Aryeh Klapper: Summer Beit Midrash

 Klapper first launched the Summer Beit Midrash in 1997 as a six-week all-male kollel geared toward understanding the process of deciding halakha.
 15-20 fellows are selected each year to participate.
 In 2004, after being overwhelmed with applications from women and unable to fund a second program, Klapper made the program co-ed, saying "Psak is largely a function of people asking questions.
 If someone knows their stuff, others will ask them.
 We live in a time where I expect women to exercise leadership in the halakhic community."
 Students study daily, from morning prayers until late at night, and spend the final week writing an amateur responsum in response to that summer's designated question.
 Each summer's fellows give lectures at synagogues around New England and learn b'chavrusa with community members.
 In 2009, the program relocated to the Young Israel of Sharon, Massachusetts.

 Center for Modern Torah Leadership

 In 2004, Klapper left Harvard Hillel to launch the Center for Modern Torah Leadership, which is a registered non-profit which describes itself as "the intellectual catalyst of Modern Orthodoxy" and aims "to make halakhah the shared spiritual language of the Jewish community, and to make Jewish discourse an essential contributor to the moral conversation of humanity."
-The center took over the annual Summer Beit Midrash fellowship program and launched the Winter Beit Midrash, an shorter three-day program for students during winter break, and Midreshet Avigayl, a high-level Talmud program for teenage girls.
+The center took over the annual Summer Beit Midrash fellowship program and launched the Winter Beit Midrash, a shorter three-day program for students during winter break, and Midreshet Avigayl, a high-level Talmud program for teenage girls.
 The center also holds national conferences on halakha for select groups of Orthodox rabbis and educators.
 In 2014, Klapper left Gann Academy to run the Center for Modern Torah Leadership full-time.
 The center published the first volume of its halakhic journal, Responsibility Inscribed, in 2015.